ingrammicro-xvantage/xi-sdk-csharp/README.md

 using System.Collections.Generic;
 using System.Diagnostics;
 using System.Net.Http;
-using xi.sdk.resellers.csharp.Api;
+using xi.sdk.resellers.Api;
-using xi.sdk.resellers.csharp.Client;
+using xi.sdk.resellers.Client;
-using xi.sdk.resellers.csharp.Model;
+using xi.sdk.resellers.Model;

 namespace Example
 {